 A great tip here is to choose different alcoholic beverages, some with a higher alcohol percentage and others with a lower one.
 The more niche and unique the alcohol is, the better.

 More and more travelers are looking for new and different experiences.
 It’s a great way for them to try something new and local thanks to your well-stocked mini bar.

 If possible, include a larger variety of options, but in smaller bottles.
+Include seasonal drinks, when possible.
 This way your guests can taste more drinks and when they visit the hotel bar, they may order more of the same.
 You may also consider experimenting with cocktails featuring this same type of alcohol.

 Why Should You Include Snacks in the Mini Bar